rutaborkar/wordpress-infra-terraform/README.md

 # Terraform Infrastructure Deployment for 3-Tier Architecture

 This repository contains Terraform configuration files to deploy a 3-tier architecture infrastructure on AWS.
-The infrastructure includes networking components, security groups, S3 bucket, CloudFront CDN, RDS database, Auto Scaling Group (ASG) with an Application Load Balancer (ALB), and IAM roles and policies.
+The infrastructure includes networking components, security groups, S3 bucket, RDS database, Auto Scaling Group (ASG) with an Application Load Balancer (ALB), and IAM roles and policies.

 ## Infrastructure Components